OverlayPlugin/cactbot/docs/LogGuide.md

 [Channeling table](https://github.com/xivapi/ffxiv-datamining/blob/master/csv/Channeling.csv).

-The `animationState` field reflects the initial animation state of the actor at time it is spawned, and corresponds to the [BNpcState table](https://github.com/xivapi/ffxiv-datamining/blob/master/csv/BNpcState.csv).
+The `animationState` field reflects the initial animation state of the actor at the time it is spawned, and corresponds to the [BNpcState table](https://github.com/xivapi/ffxiv-datamining/blob/master/csv/BNpcState.csv).

 Note: If the actor spawns with a `tetherId` or `animationState` value, there will not be